oobabooga/text-generation-webui/README.md

 ## Contributing

-Pull requests, suggestions, and issue reports are welcome.
+* Pull requests, suggestions, and issue reports are welcome.

-You are also welcome to review open pull requests.

-Before reporting a bug, make sure that you have:

-1. Created a conda environment and installed the dependencies exactly as in the *Installation* section above.
-2. [Searched](https://github.com/oobabooga/text-generation-webui/issues) to see if an issue already exists for the issue you encountered.
+* Make sure to carefully [search](https://github.com/oobabooga/text-generation-webui/issues) existing issues before starting a new one.
+* If you have some experience with git, testing an open pull request and leaving a comment on whether it works as expected or not is immensely helpful.
+* A simple way to contribute, even if you are not a programmer, is to leave a 👍 on an issue or pull request that you find relevant.

 ## Credits